reqweb/Whoami/README.md

 ## Whoami - theme portfolio for GRAV CMS

-**For a full understanding I recommend you to install the demo page.**
+**For a full understanding I recommend you to install the demo pages.**

 Modular templates:
 * soc.html.twig - Contacts (its separate blueprints)